 <img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Activity-based budgeting is a budgeting method that closely examines every cost associated with an activity.
-In contrast to typical budgeting methods, activity-based budgeting is more granular in nature and does not rely on data from prior years.
+Unlike traditional approaches, it’s more granular and does not rely on data from prior years.

-Activity-based budgeting is one of many budgeting techniques.
-While not as common as methods, such as traditional budgeting or zero-based budgeting, it can nonetheless be a very useful exercise for many organizations.
+While not as widely used as methods like traditional budgeting or zero-based budgeting, activity-based budgeting can be a valuable exercise for many organizations.

 Activity-Based Budgeting vs. Traditional Budgeting